 Laney College is located in downtown Oakland, California and is the largest institution in a four-college district.
 It is the largest of the four Peralta Community College District campuses, serving approximately 12,000 students annually.
-As the flagship college for the Peralta District
+As the flagship college for the Peralta District...

 Laney College stretches across sixty acres in downtown Oakland, California, one of the most ethnically and economically diverse cities in America.
 Laney is also one of the oldest community colleges in the nation, celebrating 65 years in 2018.
 The Laney College service area includes the adjacent cities of Alameda, Albany, Berkeley, Emeryville, Oakland, and Piedmont.
 It also draws students from the Greater Bay Area because of its reputation for diversity and high-quality technical training.